COG-UK/dipi-group/postmortems/20220420_foel_prod_listener_failure.md

 A site-wide DNS glitch resulted in the Foel production SQS message listener failing since it could not connect to AWS endpoint at `2022-04-20 19:48`.
 This listener has no way to re-raise itself or indicate that it has failed which lead to this failure being undetected for eight days until `2022-04-28 10:34` when `BM` sent an email to `SW` and `NL`.
 This email indicated that no genomes had been recorded as received via the AWS ingest since `2022-04-21` despite sequences having been submitted.
 In response to this `SW` determined that the `foel_prod` systemd service had failed and restarted it successfully.

-## Leadup

-* Foel had been successfully ingesting genomes into CLIMB-COVID via AWS since its introduction in late 2021.
-* As part of a wider migration to systemd services (Operation Antelope) `foel_prod` was successfully migrated to the newly made services VM from the CLIMB-COVID login node on `2022-03-08`.
-* While migrating `foel_prod` to a systemd service no failure mitigations were implemented such as an automatic restart clause or an automated alert on the failure of the service.

 ## Fault

 ### `20220420_foel_prod_listener_failure`